 PC accounts for uncertainty in income taxes in accordance with ASC Topic, Income Taxes.
 This standard clarifies the accounting for uncertainty in tax positions and prescribes a recognition threshold and measurement attribute for the consolidated financial statements regarding a tax position taken or expected to be taken in a tax return.
-The Organization has determined that there are no uncertain tax positions which qualify for either recognition or disclosure in the consolidated financial statements at September 30, 2016 and 2015.
+The Organization has determined that there are no uncertain tax positions which qualify for either recognition or disclosure in the consolidated financial statements at September 30, 2017 and 2016.
 PC's information returns are subject to examination by Federal and state jurisdictions.

 FL accounts for applicable taxes on a cash basis.
-PC could be liable for up to 98% of FL's income tax liability.
-At September 30, 2016 and 2015, PC has determined there is no tax liability related to FL.
+PC could be liable for up to 97% of FL's income tax liability.